 “The performance of rental markets are diverse, however the common theme is that generally the rate of capital gain is outpacing the change in weekly rents which is driving rental yields lower.
 This is happening at a time when investment demand is at record levels and trending higher, which highlights that most investors are focussing on capital gains and ignoring the low yield scenario.
 The softer rental conditions are likely the result of the surge in investor related activity which is seeing more rental supply hit the market,” he said.

-data published by RP Data revealed that property prices have cooled over September, recording a 0.3% fall in property values across the five largest capital cities over the first 26 days of September.
+Although, other recent data published by RP Data revealed that property prices have cooled over September, recording a 0.3% fall in property values across the five largest capital cities over the first 26 days of September.

 So as rental yields remain relatively unchanged, capital gains diminish and the Reserve Bank openly stating it will be keeping its eye on the surging investor market – the reign of property investment may be coming to end.